ziplab/QTool/doc/detectron2.md

-# Quantization for various computer vision tasks
+# Quantization for high-level computer vision tasks

 The framework is able to provide quantization support for all kinds of tasks that the `Detectron2` and `AdelaiDet` projects integrate.
 Mix precision training is also available as a benefit.